 How to use the Executive summary report

 The Executive Summary report shows a summary of your appointments and sales grouped by staff member and location.
-You can choose to run the report for one of the preset time-frames, or choose your own.
+It's a great report to show you an overview of how your business is performing.

-- Most figures in this report will be live, however, the following figures are updated less frequently (every 24 hours):
+Most of the numbers in this report will be "live" and up-to-date.
+However, the following figures are updated less frequently (every 24 hours at 3:00PM GMT):

 - New customers.

 - Rebooked and Retained figures for individual staff.